Institutional Biosafety Committee

 Links to Regulatory Agencies and Documents

-Regulatory Agencies
+Regulatory Agencies and Documents

 Human Gene Therapy Resources

-Template for Reporting Adverse Events in Human Gene Transfer Trials: The NIH Guidelines require that “any significant problems, violations, or any significant research-related accidents and illnesses” be reported to Office of Science Policy (OSP) within 30 days.
+Template for Reporting Adverse Events in Human Gene Transfer Trials (opens in Microsoft Word): The NIH Guidelines require that “any significant problems, violations, or any significant research-related accidents and illnesses” be reported to Office of Science Policy (OSP) within 30 days.
 Appendix G of the NIH Guidelines specifies certain types of accidents that must be reported on a more expedited basis.
 Specifically, Appendix G-II-B-2-k requires that spills and accidents in BL2 laboratories resulting in an overt exposure must be immediately reported to the OSP (as well as the IBC).
 In addition, Appendices G-II-C-2-q and G-II-D-2-k require that spills or accidents occurring in high containment (BL3 or BL4) laboratories resulting in an overt or potential exposure must be immediately reported to OSP (as well as the IBC and BSO).

 Scroll to Top